-Essentially, this product receives signal and transmits it in a straight line for up to three miles.
+Essentially, this product receives a signal which it then transmits in a straight line for up to three miles.
 This is fantastic if you have a large estate to cover, or if you’d like to send WiFi signals to another building, say an office.

-As before, this model relies heavily on line of sight, so if there are a lot of buildings or trees in the way, your maximum range will be reduced.
-This is a niche product, sure, but it has many useful applications and can save you from buying multiple routers or miles of cable.
+As before, this model relies heavily on the line of sight, so if there are a lot of buildings or trees in the way, your maximum range will be reduced.
+This is undoubtedly a niche product, but it has many useful applications, and it can save you from buying multiple routers or miles of cable.

 The AVACOM extender has a larger panel that most of the others.
-This allows it to receive a stronger, clearer WiFi signal, which is great because if you’re going to be sending it huge distances you’ll need all the help you can get.
+This allows it to receive a more reliable, clearer WiFi signal, which is great because if you’re going to be sending it through vast distances, you’ll need all the help you can get.

-Not everybody is going to need something like this, but the one who do will find the AVACOM to be a useful and inexpensive addition to their networking arsenal.
+Not everybody is going to need something like this, but the ones who do will find the AVACOM to be a useful and inexpensive addition to their networking arsenal.

 Best WiFi Extenders For Complex Networks